Center for spiritual formation

 These sessions are designed for novices and the experienced, alike.
 For those new to the practice, our guides want to do our best to make you feel comfortable learning and exploring a new way of praying and connecting with God, and you will be gently guided through the practice.
 If you connect with the practice, it is our hope that you will take what you have learned and practice it further on your own.
 For the well-practiced contemplative, we want to help by intentionally providing a sacred time and space for your prayer.

-Starting at the beginning of 2022, we will be offering these practices at least once a quarter.
+We generally offer these classes once a quarter.
 Watch the church announcements for upcoming opportunities.